 Single Tooth Implant

 Single tooth implants are designed to replace a single missing tooth and typically cost between $1,500 and $6,000, depending on various factors.
-The total cost range for a single dental implant is between $3,000 and $4,800, which includes supplementary costs ranging from $1,500 to $2,800.
+Single dental implant cost range between $3,000 and $4,800, which includes supplementary costs ranging from $1,500 to $2,800.

 Factors affecting the cost of single dental implants include the dentist’s experience, the quality of materials used, the need for tooth extraction or bone grafts, and the complexity of the case.
 These factors should be taken into account when planning for a single dental implant treatment to guarantee the most favorable outcome.